cmsc-vcu/bofa-budget-tool-summer-2022/SETUP.md

 <https://reactnative.dev/docs/environment-setup>

-You can visit these instructions.
+The instructions on the link above work.
 Some notes - we're using the react-native CLI, we're NOT using EXPO.

+I found the instructions at the URL above a bit confusing, expecially since I wanted to use virtual machine (VM) for my development environment.
+The instructions below document what I learned to get everything working.

 ## Running in a virtual machine

 Most of these instructions apply when you're running the development environment on your bare metal operating system.
-The HyperV instructions are useful if you choose to layre on a VM (virtual machine) and develop from inside the VM.
+The HyperV instructions are useful if you choose to layer on a VM (virtual machine) and develop from inside the VM.
 This is handy if you don't want to pollute your main machine with all the development tools.

 ## Install Hyper-V